hashicorp/terraform/website/docs/cli/config/config-file.html.md

 been placed there.
 Over time, as plugins are upgraded, the cache directory may grow to contain several unused versions which you must delete manually.

+-> **Note:** The plugin cache directory is not guaranteed to be concurrency safe.
+The provider installer's behavior in environments with multiple `terraform init` calls is undefined.

 ### Development Overrides for Provider Developers

 -> **Note:** Development overrides work only in Terraform v0.14 and later.